solarunderscore/Easy-Arch-Installation/README.md

 `mount /dev/root_partition /mnt`
 Replace `root_partition` with your root partition.
 Mounting the root partition will allow us to access the partition and install packages.

+Now it is time to make the directory for you EFI partiion to install your bootloader.
+Do the command,
+`mkdir /mnt/efi`
+This wil make the */mnt/efi* directory for you bootloader.

+Make sure to mount your *efi_partition* to the new EFI directory.
+`mount /dev/efi_partition /mnt/efi`
+Make sure to change `efi_partition` to your own partition.
+This will proceed to mount the EFI partition to the */mnt/efi* directory.

 ### Installing essential packages to make our system run
 Now we will install the essential packages to actually make our system run!
 To install these packages run the command,
 `pacstrap /mnt base linux linux-firmware`